muaazbwn-dot/copromptfix/README.md

 The images should automatically change every few seconds with smooth transitions.

-Place the Promptify title and tagline over the hero section.
+Place the PromptHell title and tagline over the hero section.

 Add a prominent search bar: